OrchidIsle/TerraPrime/README.md

 ## Usage :memo:

 Enhance your landscapes with TerraPrime by following our comprehensive [Usage Guidelines](https://github.com/OrchidIsle/TerraPrime/wiki/How-to-Use) in the wiki.

+## Demo Overview

+Explore the capabilities of TerraPrime with our interactive demo, available for download.
+The demo includes three distinct maps, each designed to showcase different features of the TerraPrime plugin:

+- **Open World Basic**: Experience the base functionality of TerraPrime with standard Unreal Engine landscapes.
+- **Open World Nanite**: See the power of Nanite integration for enhanced terrain detail.
+- **Open World Nanite with Foliage**: Discover the dynamic auto-layer landscape grass system with various environmental elements added for realism.

+Each map is designed to demonstrate TerraPrime’s seamless blending of terrain layers and advanced material techniques, giving you a hands-on understanding of how to elevate your projects.

+### Demo Controls and Features
+- **Switch Maps**: Easily switch between different demo environments.
+- **Performance Monitoring**: Toggle performance stats to evaluate TerraPrime's impact on frame rates and other metrics.
+- **Dynamic Nanite Tessellation**: Experience real-time adjustments in landscape detail.

+For detailed instructions on how to navigate and utilize the demo, including character controls and specific features of each map, please refer to our [Demo Usage Guide](https://github.com/OrchidIsle/TerraPrime/wiki/Demo-Guide).

+Download the demo today to start exploring the advanced capabilities of TerraPrime and see how it can transform your landscape projects in Unreal Engine.

 ## Known Issues :warning: